zaber04/ip-address-manager/README.md

 # ip-address-manager

-We are building an IP Address Management Solution using microservice architecture.
+I am building an IP Address Management Solution using microservice architecture.
-We will use API-GATEWAY-PATTERN for developing our microservices.
-This is one of the most common and simplest design pattern for building microservices.
+I will be using API-GATEWAY-PATTERN for developing our microservices.
+This is one of the most common and simplest design pattern for building microservices among 10 patterns for microservices.

 ## Declaration